 Visit Trelew and Gaiman

-Trelew has an interesting paleontology museum (more about that later); whereas Gaiman is a farming village that was founded in the 1800s with plenty of historic buildings and even a lovely Welsh tea shop.
+Trelew is about one hour from Puerto Madryn and has an interesting paleontology museum (more about that later); whereas Gaiman is a farming village that was founded in the 1800s with plenty of historic buildings and even a lovely Welsh tea shop.
 If you crave a good cup of tea with bread, jam, cakes and what not, make sure to stop at the Casa de Te Ty Gwyn.

 Visit the Museum of Paleontology Egidio Feruglio

-The best place to see fossils in Patagonia is actually in Trelew, not far from Puerto Madryn, at the Paleontology Museum.
+The best place to see fossils in Patagonia is actually the Paleontology Museum of Trelew.
 There are a couple of different exhibitions and – depending on the time of your visit – you may even be able to see the largest dinosaur ever found – which was discovered near Trelew.

-Among the best restaurants in Puerto Madryn, I recommend En Mis Fuegos, a lovely romantic spot – I didn’t visit on a date but my sister when with her (then boyfriend, now) husband and loved it.
+En Mis Fuegos is a lovely romantic spot.
 Another place to try is Cantina El Nautico, especially good for seafood (make sure to try the shrimps).
 Giuseppe is the best place for pizza and pasta at reasonable prices.

 Where to stay in Puerto Madryn